jmogainz/mazle/docs/auth-stripe-leaderboard-epic.md

 ### Read path
 - Global reads from Redis replicas with **seconds of drift** accepted.
-- Cache "top N" for 1-5 seconds at the edge to smooth spikes.
+- Cache “top N” for 1–5 seconds at the edge to smooth spikes.

 ### Write path
 - All writes go to a **primary Redis region** to preserve ordering consistency.